-Notwithstanding the restructuring of the IAS Scheme, certain pensioner members of the scheme took action in the High Court against the State alleging, amongst other things, that the re-structuring of the IAS Scheme was carried out under unconstitutional statutory provisions.
+Notwithstanding the restructuring of the IAS Scheme, certain pensioner members of the scheme took action in the High Court against the State alleging, among other things, that the re-structuring of the IAS Scheme was carried out under unconstitutional statutory provisions.
 While the Group was not a named party to this action, an adverse finding could have resulted in further legal action which could have had unintended consequences for the IAS Scheme.
-The action was heard in 2019 and the judgment, in which the declarations sought by the plaintiffs were refused, was delivered on 25 June 2020. daa understands that the plaintiffs have not yet indicated whether they intend to appeal the judgment.
-Whilst other scheme members previously employed by daa also threatened legal action, none has materialised and, were they to arise, they would be vigorously defended. daa also understands that a scheme member previously employed by another participating employer in the IAS Scheme has taken an action in respect of the restructuring of the IAS Scheme.
-While this legal action does not directly involve daa, it is not possible to say whether an adverse finding would result in further legal actions being taken or that it would not have a material impact on the Group's business, results of operations, prospects and/or financial condition.
+The action was heard in 2019 and the judgment, in which the declarations sought by the plaintiffs were refused, was delivered on 25 June 2020.
+On 12 November 2020, High Court proceedings were issued against daa, the State and the pension trustees alleging amongst other things that the restructuring of the IAS Scheme was carried out under unconstitutional statutory provisions.
+This action will be vigorously defended by daa, however, if there were to be an adverse finding it could result in further litigation against daa and it is not possible to say it would not have a material impact on the Group's business, results of operations, prospects and/or financial condition. daa also understands that scheme members previously employed by another participating employer in the IAS Scheme have taken a number of actions in respect of the restructuring of the IAS Scheme.